310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% bubble Hokuto %}
 Y-yeah, we can't let that happen.

-… Was it really alright, Anzu?
+…Was it really alright, Anzu?
 Isara didn't go on a puberty-induced rampage, did he?
 {% endbubble %}

 {% bubble Mao %}